bluecheetah-bc/basic_GAN_implementation/README.md

 - 8)Visualization of Results:
 Visualize the training results by examining how closely the generated images resemble real images.
 This can be done by comparing generated images with real images visually.

-<b>In this implementation, we used Tensorflow deep learning library and Mist dataset.
+<b>In this implementation, we used TENSORFLOW deep learning library and MNIST dataset.
 Some generated images are in gan_images directory</b>
 ### Built With

 * ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)